 - 0.6% for low performance (6% of workers)

 The report showed very little variation in raises by location.
-The average increase for all states this year was either 2.9 percent or 3 percent, except for California, where the average salary budget increase was 3.1 percent.
+The average increase for all states this year was either 2.9% or 3%, except for California, where the average salary budget increase was 3.1%.

-The only major metropolitan area to register below the 3 percent national average for salary budget growth this year was Detroit, where salary budgets grew by 2.9 percent.
-In terms of cities, the highest average salary budget increases were on the West coast, with 3.3 percent growth in San Francisco, San Jose, and Seattle—all cities driven by high-tech and minimum-wage increases.
+The only major metropolitan area to register below the 3% national average for salary budget growth this year was Detroit, where salary budgets grew by 2.9%.
+In terms of cities, the highest average salary budget increases were on the West coast, with 3.3% growth in San Francisco, San Jose, and Seattle—all cities driven by high-tech and minimum-wage increases.

 A Promotion Often Means a Bigger Raise

-WorldatWork reported that more employees are progressing in their careers, according to the results of the survey, with an average of 8.6 percent of employees receiving promotions in 2017 compared to 7.9 percent in 2016.
-Raises associated with those promotions are being reported as higher than they have been in the past (mean: 8.7 percent in 2017, 8.4 percent in 2016).
+WorldatWork reported that more employees are progressing in their careers, according to the results of the survey, with an average of 8.6% of employees receiving promotions in 2017 compared to 7.9% in 2016.
+Raises associated with those promotions are being reported as higher than they have been in the past (mean: 8.7% in 2017, 8.4% in 2016).